 The blocks were called Felix Villas after the British property developer Felix Alexander Joseph who was born in Hong Kong in 1890, son of Saul Albert Joseph also a long term resident of Hong Kong.
-Felix died in 1950 in France.
+Felix died in 1949 in the UK.
 He was not in Hong Kong during WW2.
 I noticed there were two or three elderly internees during WW2 with the surname Joseph but I'm not sure if they are related.
 Felix married Gladys Enid Abelson (1904-1976).
 The Army commandeered Felix Villas once war started.
 It was used as accommodation for the gunners.
 Mount Davis was one of the most heavily bombed and shelled locations in Hong Kong during the fighting in December 1941.

 After walking up the military road I noticed a ruined military structure on the hillside.
 It could be the guardhouse - although it seemed a bit too low down the hill to be the location of the guardroom and gate to the fort.